fabio-d/minitel-native/rom-emulation/firmware/README.md

   * If set to `embedded`, `EMBED_ROM_FILE` should be set to path to the ROM file to be emulated.
 No other features, in addition to just serving the ROM, will be enabled.
-  * If set to `interactive`, the Minitel shows an interactive menu on its screen at power on.
-Using the Minitel's keyboard, it is possible to either proceed to booting the actual ROM or to enter _serial client mode_ (see [Client protocol](#client-protocol) below).
+  * If set to `interactive`, up to 16 different ROMs can be stored, and the Minitel shows an interactive menu on its screen at power on.
+Using the Minitel's keyboard, it is possible to either proceed to booting one of the stored ROMs or to enter _serial client mode_ (see [Client protocol](#client-protocol) below).

 ## Installation